Whoops! There was a problem playing this video (Fixes)

 google drive

-These technical problems can be solved easily.
+These technical problems can be solved quickly.
 Thankfully, there are multiple ways one can resolve this error.
-Below is a detailed list of all the possible methods and step by step guide to solve this error.
-We ensure that at least one of them will work just perfectly for you.
+Below is a detailed list of all the possible methods to solve this error.

 See also: 7 Ways to Fix Windows 10 Slow Shutdown Error